-But there’s another important verification process called Know Your Business, or KYB.
+But there’s another important verification process called Know Your Business — also called corporate KYC or simply KYB.
 Appropriate KYB measures can help your company comply with standards, reduce fraud, and increase trust and safety.
 KYB is essential for some industries, such as fintech, but any company that serves or works with another business (like a B2B supplier) can deploy KYB to protect their business.

 What is Know Your Business (KYB)?